 For and in consideration of the great love I bear this tree and the great desire I have for its protection for all time, I convey entire possession of itself and all land within eight feet of the tree on all sides . - William H. Jackson.

 This grand specimen is perfect as a shade tree and in large areas.
 It is incredibly stately with green foliage that has white undersides.
 During fall, foliage takes on purple-red hues.
 The bark is white to grey-white, earning its namesake.
 White Oaks are very adaptable and are even drought-tolerant once established.

 How to Grow

-The first thing you must be able to provide this tree is a site in full sun.
-The second thing is LOTS of room.
+This tree will require full sun and lots of room.
 Still with us?
-Okay.
-The White Oak is a slow-growing tree, but it does respond to extra doses of fertilizer and water when young.
-Waterlogged soil it will not abide, though—Swamp White Oak is a better choice for that type of situation.
-Don’t panic over a chewed leaf or two.
-Oaks are used to supporting an incredible variety of wildlife and can take care of themselves!
+OK.
+The White Oak is a slow grower, but it does respond to extra doses of fertilizer and water when it's young.
+But don't let soil get too moist—Swamp White Oak is better-suited for that!
+Also, don't panic over a chewed leaf or two.
+Oaks are used to supporting an incredible variety of wildlife and can certainly take care of themselves!

 This graphic shows the approximate size and form of the Tree you are viewing.

 8-10' tall.
 These slow-growing giants are grown in our #15 tree container.
 Strong caliper 1 1/2" plus with well-developed branching.

 Bower & Branch delivers these large White Oaks in handled pots that will require two people to move them about and to plant them.
 White Oaks are much taller than wide at shipping time.
 Expect them to be 12' tall and about 4 to 6' wide with a developed branching structure.
 At times during the year, we may ship balled-and-burlapped.